1. How do I register my boat on Lough Erne, the Shannon-Erne Waterway and the River Shannon?

 - Tumble Dryers: 5 units

-Campervans can use Waterways Ireland facilities at other waterway locations but are not intended for overnight stays and access may be restricted.
-You can get a list of service blocks from our Voyages and Visits publication.
+Campervans can use Waterways Ireland service block facilities, however they are not intended for overnight stays and access may be restricted.
+You can get a list of service blocks from our Voyages and Visits publication HERE.